Donald Trump appeals $454 million judgment in New York civil fraud case - ExBulletin

 If Trump fails in the Appellate Division, he can ask the state's highest court, the Court of Appeals, to consider taking up his case.

-The appeal is one of Trump's many legal challenges.
+The appeal is one of several legal challenges to Trump.
 He has been criminally charged four times in the past year.
 He is accused in Georgia and Washington, D.C., of plotting to overturn his 2020 election loss to Democrat Joe Biden.
 In Florida, he is accused of hoarding classified documents.

 He is scheduled to go on trial next month in Manhattan on charges of falsifying business records related to hush money paid to porn actor Stormy Daniels on his behalf.